 Required ResourcesTextbooks, scientific journal, website, Women’s and Children’s Library, University of Adelaide Library, MyUni, access to materials to undertake research, Women’s and Children’s Hospital Clinics and Theatre complex

 Learning & Teaching ModesLearning & Teaching Modes:

 Hands-on clinical sessions, seminars/tutorials, self-directed learning, prescribed reading, literature reviews, case reports and case presentations, log book record, ward rounds, department/discipline case audits and case reviews, research – regular interaction with research supervisors.

-Clinical Experience: The clinical component provides experience within the discipline of Paediatric Dentistry.
+The clinical component provides experience within the discipline of Paediatric Dentistry.
 Clinical sessions occur at the Department of Paediatric Dentistry, Women's and Children's Hospital.
 Sessions consist of Specialist Consultation Clinics, Specialist Recall Clinics, Outpatients Treatment Clinics, Inpatient Theatre Sessions, Ward rounds, On call and after hours clinical expereinces and other clinically related activities which form part training programme.
 Postgraduate students are appointed as Specialist registrars in Paediatric Dentistry through the Division of Paediatric Surgery, Women's and Children's Hospital.
-These appointments are in general 5-6 sessions per week and paid clinical appointments.
+These appointments are in general 0.55fte and paid clinical appointments.